Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ```

 Two lines are created with 2 points `linePoints1` and `linePoints2` based on the coordinates given as vectors.
 The routine `_.linePoints.pairIntersectionPoint` calculates the coordinates of intersection and writes it into the variable `point1`.
-Then convertion into model `linePointDir` is performed. `linePointsDir1` and `linePointsDir2` are examples of the model `linePointDir`. `linePointsDir1` and `linePointsDir2` are created based on `linePoints1` and `linePoints2`.
-Similarly for the model with a point and a relative direction the routine  `_.linePointDir.pairIntersectionPoint` calculates the coordinates of intersection and writes it into the variable `point2`.
-The points `point1` and `point2` have the same value `( 2,2 )` despite the fact that they have been calculated with different mathematical models.
+Then conversion into model `linePointDir` is performed. `linePointsDir1` and `linePointsDir2` are examples of the model `linePointDir`. `linePointsDir1` and `linePointsDir2` are created based on `linePoints1` and `linePoints2`.
+Similarly for the model with a point and a relative direction, the routine  `_.linePointDir.pairIntersectionPoint` calculates the coordinates of intersection and writes it into the variable `point2`.
+The points `point1` and `point2` have the same value `( 2,2 )` even though they have been calculated with different mathematical models.

 More about the model `linePoints` can be read [here.](../concept/Overview.md#LinePoints).
 More about the model `linePointDir` can be read [here.](../concept/Overview.md#LinePointDir).